Angel2526/Simple-Travel-Website/README.md

 # Simple-Travel-Website
-Travel Website using HTML and CSS
+**EMERLAD TRAVELS is a Simple Travel Website,built using HTMLand CSS**